ccaldarella99/Face-Tracker/Face-Tracker_Report.md

 While I got this project working there is certainly room for improvement.
 I have already started to stream the camera with Flask so I can stream video on my local network.
 It would be neat to add buttons on the webpage to make a more interactive experience.

 It would be great if I could use this in my living room or kitchen and have the camera track my son for phone calls with the grandparents.
-Too often I am following m,y son around with my phone for video calls and all you can see is the back of his head.
+Too often I am following my son around with my phone for video calls and all you can see is the back of his head.
 So I hope I can use this with the screen-share feature in Google Duo for more interactive video calls with my mom and dad.

 ---